-2961 When Device state is RFOTM:
+2992 When Device state is RFOTM:

-- Vertical Resources are inaccessible. - Before OTM is successful, the deviceuuid Property of /oic/sec/doxm Resource shall be set to a temporary non-repeated value as defined in sections 13.1 and 13.12. - Before OTM is successful, the s Property of /oic/sec/dostype Resource is read-only by unauthenticated requestors - After the OTM is successful, the s Property of /oic/sec/dostype Resource is readwrite by authorized requestors. - The negotiated Device OC is used to create an authenticated session over which the DOXS directs the Device state to transition to RFPRO. - If an authenticated session cannot be established the ownership transfer session should be disconnected and SRM sets back the Device state to RESET state. - Ownership transfer session, especially Random PIN OTM, should not exceed 60 seconds, the SRM asserts the OTM failed, should be disconnected, and transitions to RESET (/pstat.dos.s=RESET).
-(Note: The transfer of ownership is considered complete when /doxm.owned is set to TRUE.
-The Device state may continue in RFOTM to complete initial provisioning.)
+- Vertical Resources are inaccessible. - Before OTM is successful, the deviceuuid Property of /oic/sec/doxm Resource shall be set to a temporary non-repeated value as defined in sections 13.1 and 13.12. - Before OTM is successful, the s Property of /oic/sec/dostype Resource is read-only by unauthenticated requestors - After the OTM is successful, the s Property of /oic/sec/dostype Resource is readwrite by authorized requestors. - The negotiated Device OC is used to create an authenticated session over which the DOXS directs the Device state to transition to RFPRO. - If an authenticated session cannot be established the ownership transfer session should be disconnected and SRM sets back the Device state to RESET state. - Ownership transfer session, especially Random PIN OTM, should not exceed 60 seconds, the SRM asserts the OTM failed, should be disconnected, and transitions to RESET (/pstat.dos.s=RESET). - The DOXS UPDATES the devowneruuid Property in the /doxm Resource to a non-nil UUID value.
+The DOXS (or other authorized client) may update it multiple times while in RFOTM.
+It is not updatable while in other device states except when the Device state returns to RFOTM through RESET. - The DOXS may have additional provisioning tasks to perform while in RFOTM.
+When done, the DOXS UPDATES the "owned" Property in the /doxm Resource to "true".